emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 In Server Unauthenticated Provisioning Mode, an unauthenticated tunnel is established in Phase 1, and the peer and server negotiate an inner method or methods in Phase 2.
-This inner method MUST support mutual authentication, provide key derivation, and be resistant to attacks such as man-in-the-middle and dictionary attacks.
+This inner method MUST support mutual authentication, provide key derivation, and be resistant to attacks such as on-path and dictionary attacks.
 In most cases, this inner method will be an EAP authentication method.
 Example inner methods which satisfy these criteria include EAP-pwd {{RFC5931}}
 and EAP-EKE {{RFC6124}}, but not EAP-FAST-MSCHAPv2.